 Most of the plants recommended for these purposes are non-natives, but some natives are included in Nitrogen fixation and Attract beneficial insects.
 Some plants are useful for more than one purpose.
 You can see all purposes for which a plant is recommended in the plant detail panel (click on the scientific name of the plant).

 Also, data for the Cover Crop practice is not specific to an MLRA.
 The same plants appear in the results no matter which MLRA is chosen.
-Pay attention to the Suitability column to see what plants are appropriate at your chosen location.
+Especially for the natives, pay attention to the Suitability column to see what plants are appropriate at your chosen location.

 Version 2.30 May, 2015